TheChocolateOre/MoonKeki/README.md

 80s.
 In the GPU, we use `float` though.

 ### Can I create a game with this framework today, now?
-No, but soon.
-There are many things that need to be added (input system), and it is not fully tested yet.
+If you are brave enough, but I would advise against it.
+There are many things that need to be added, and it is not fully tested yet.
 That being said, you should be able to run it, and render stuff on the screen.
 Its core has been established, it just needs to mature a little.
 I encourage you to try it, your feedback is greatly appreciated! (the power of open source software)

 ### How to use this software?
 For now, you have to git clone or copy the code.
 Don't forget to use Java 15 and